kellymoreira/Timestamp-Microservice/README.md

 <h2 id="Usage">🛎️ Example Usage (Hypothetical Situation)</h2>

-### Booking System for Appointments or Revervations:
+### Booking System for Appointments or Reservations:
 Consider a scenario where users choose a date and time for an appointment.
 The **API** can assist in converting and storing these timestamps.
 When a user selects a date and time for an appointment, the **API** facilitates the conversion and storage of these timestamps in a standardized format.
 This ensures smooth communication between different components of the system.